oxfordroadmap/oxon8/content/project/_index.zh.md

 <style>
 .view-showcase {
   background-color: #A9A9A9;
-  border:  0px solid gray !important;
+  border:  0px solid #A9A9A9 !important;
-  border-radius: 45px;
+  border-radius:25px 25px 25px 25px;
   overflow: hidden;
   padding: 12px;
 }